 When stressed, a turtle will burn through the oxygen in its body pretty fast.
 As such, it needs to resurface quickly if it doesn’t want to drown.

-A sea turtle trapped in a fishing net can drown within a few minutes if it is unable to escape.
+A sea turtle trapped in fishing gear like fishing nets for example can drown within a few minutes if it is unable to escape.

 The Length of Time That The Sea Turtle Can Hold Its Breath During Its Normal Routine When Sleeping

 When sleeping a sea turtle can hold its breath for much longer.
-In fact, a sea turtle should be able to sleep for four to seven hours before it needs to resurface for air.
+A sea turtle should be able to sleep for four to seven hours before it needs to resurface for air.

-The chelonian can hold its breath for so long because of the drastic fall in its metabolic rate.
+The chelonian can hold its breath for an extended period of time because of the drastic fall in its metabolic rate.
 This means that it doesn’t need to use as much oxygen as it would if it were going about its normal routine.

 The Length of Time That The Sea Turtle Can Hold Its Breath During Its Normal Routine When Hibernating